disolutions-com-au/stller/README.md

-# Stller - STL File Viewer
+# Stller - STL File Viewer/Editor
-STLLER is a Python-based STL file viewer with advanced face selection capabilities.
+STLLER is a Python-based STL file viewer with advanced face selection capabilities to split STL files.
+It was developed to assist OpenFOAM users with the pre-processing of STL files before meshing.
 The tool allows users to:

 1. View 3D STL models with detailed information (points, faces, area, volume)
 2. Select faces using two modes:\
    -Direct selection of individual faces\
    -Region growing selection (picks connected faces with similar normals)\
-4. Organize selections into multiple color-coded groups
+3. Organize selections into multiple color-coded groups
-5. Export selections to new STL files
+4. Export selections to the same or new STL files to split the STL

 The tool uses PyVista for 3D visualization and VTK for the underlying mesh operations.
 It provides both a graphical interface with interactive controls and a command-line interface with various options.